-- Next you’ll cook your chicken for a few minutes… and then your eggs (all in the same pan).
+- Cook the chicken for a few minutes… and then the eggs (all in the same pan).

-- Finally you’ll add in your noodles and some veggies.
+- Finally you’ll add in the noodles and some veggies.

 - Cook a couple of minutes, add your sauce and voila… it’s that easy!

-We add a sprinkling of peanuts and fresh cilantro and course fresh lime wedges.
+Garnish with a sprinkle of peanuts and fresh cilantro and course fresh lime wedges.
 The peanuts add the perfect amount of savory crunch while the cilantro and lime really add freshness to the dish!

-- 1 lb boneless skinless chicken breasts cut into 1/2 inch pieces
+- 1 pound boneless skinless chicken thighs or breasts cut into 1/2 inch pieces

 - 1 tablespoon vegetable oil